 For Green, the real tipping point will come not when timber is just as cheap -- but when it's cheaper.

 "We're not at the point where (timber is) cheaper," he said.
 "And we want it to be cheaper because, at the end of the day, that's what governs the entire industry -- the cheapest solution.

 "We have to solve climate change by making things more affordable, not by asking people to suck it up and pay more, because it doesn't work."

 Designers like Green are now daring to dream big.
-Together with Sidewalk Labs, a firm owned by Google parent company Alphabet, the Canadian architect has proposed a "wooden skyscraper city" -- consisting of 31 high-rises between 25 and 35 stories tall -- that would transform a riverside neighborhood in Toronto.
+Together with Sidewalk Labs, a firm owned by Google parent company Alphabet, the Canadian architect has proposed transforming a riverside neighborhood in Toronto with around a dozen timber buildings measuring between 10 and 35 stories tall.

 Elsewhere, British firm PLP Architecture has created proposals for three wooden skyscrapers, including a 984-foot-tall tower in the heart of London.
 Japanese company Sumitomo Forestry, meanwhile, says it plans to spend 600 billion yen ($5.6 billion) to build a 1,148-foot-tall wooden skyscraper in 2041 to mark its 350th anniversary.

 But while these architects clearly believe in mass timber's structural potential, there remain very practical barriers to the realization of such projects: building regulations.